PeakLeap/docs-peakleap.io/docs/documentation/getting-started.md

  - **Overview**
 We are what's next for education & professional development.
-OSU provides the missing network that enables individuals and institutions worldwide to send and receive information about educational qualifications & professional credentials in a secure, standardized and reliable environment.
+PeakLeap provides the missing network that enables individuals and institutions worldwide to send and receive information about educational qualifications & professional credentials in a secure, standardized and reliable environment.

  - **For Learners**
 Organize & validate all your achievements.